companieshouse/psc-filing-web/README.md

 # psc-filing-web
 PSC filing web application will allow users to appoint, change and terminate PSCs.

-The initial skeleton will be a copy of node-review-starter-web-ts.
-We will remove the existing dummy web pages when we start to develop the web application.

-#### The following README is from node-review-web-starter-ts
-A more accurate psc-filing-web README will be created when we start to work on the application.

 ## Node Versions

 - Before downloading and installing this project, ensure you have Node version `16.19.1` installed on your device.
 Version `16.x.x` should still work but `16.19.1` is recommended.